PriyeshV/priyeshv.github.io/index.md

 has been accepted for oral and poster presentation at the Relational Learning Workshop (R2L), NIPS 2018.
-- Our work on `Higher Order Propagation for Deep Collective Classification` was presented in the eighth workshop on Statistical relational learning for AI (StarAI), IJCAI 2018.
+- Our work on `Higher Order Propagation for Deep Collective Classification` was presented at the eighth workshop on Statistical relational learning for AI (StarAI), IJCAI 2018.
  <a href="https://arxiv.org/abs/1805.12421">Paper</a> |
  <a href="https://github.com/PriyeshV/HOPF">Code</a>
 - Our work on `Fusion Graph Convolutional networks` was presented at the